maniaphobic/hexdump-codex-prototype/README.md

 ## Overview

-The }hexdump{ Foundation Historian is pleased to offer this application to decode documents from the Foundation's historical archive.
-Each document is significant to the development and implementation of the Foundation's mission.
+The }hexdump{ Foundation Historian is pleased to offer this application allowing authorized Foundation associates to decode documents from the Foundation's historical archive.
+These documents are significant to the development and implementation of the Foundation's mission and we feel broader access will provide better appreciation for the Foundation's vitally important work.

 All archived documents are encrypted and the appropriate decryption key is required to decode each document.

 ## Requirements

-* Python 2.6 or or 2.7
+* Python 2.6 or 2.7

 ## Usage